- As you might know, DLL files are important secondary files that enable a certain application to work on the Windows platform.

 As you’re well aware, Windows 10 updates are mandatory and automatically provided within inactive hours.
 But, since we’re having a problem here, you might speed up the procedure and check for updates manually.

-In order to do so, follow the steps we provided below:
+To do so, follow the steps we provided below:

 - Press Windows key + I to summon the Settings app.